Find a mentor

 What I look for in a mentor

 - This person should be at least a couple of levels of experience beyond my own.
 Anakin Skywalker had Obi-Wan Kenobi, Daniel-san had Mr. Miyagi and if you are a mid-level manager, you want to find a Director or VP.
 Someone with only a few additional years of experience probably won’t have the insight you are looking for.

 - If you belong to a minority, there are benefits to finding a mentor that has overcome similar challenges.
 I am not saying it is required, I am saying there are benefits.

 - Mandatory dating analogy: I am short, with a face for radio (or a mask and glasses), and not the sharpest tool in the shed.
 If I am looking for a mentor to help me with my social life, as good as Fabio sounds, I would much rather have someone who looks like me.
 The Quasimoto that is constantly surrounded by women is who I want helping me with my game.
 At 6 foot 4 with abs, Fabio doesn’t have my problems.
 If Quasimoto can get the girl, so can I. The guy that comes to mind is Jason Acuna, AKA WeeMan from the Jackass Crew.

-Here is the usual list of apprehension and push back I hear when I suggest looking for the mentor:
+List of apprehension and push back I hear when I suggest looking for the mentor

 - “I don’t think I can approach my current Director of VP.”